RationAI/xopat/plugins/README.md

  - but Main class must have been included (and executed) first since auxiliary classes extend it's namespace

 #### \[EXISTS\] `YourPLuginClass::getOption(key, defaultValue=undefined)`
-Returns stored value if available, supports cookie caching and the value gets exported with the viewer.
+Returns stored value if available, supports cookie caching and the value gets automatically exported with the viewer.
 The value itself is read from the `params` object given to the constructor, unless cookie cache overrides it.
+For cookie support, prefer this method.

 #### \[EXISTS\] `YourPLuginClass::setOption(key, value, cookies=true)`
 Stores value under arbitrary `key`, caches it if allowed within cookies.
 The value gets exported with the viewer.
 The value itself is stored in the `params` object given to the constructor.
+For cookie support, prefer this method.

 #### \[EXISTS\] `YourPLuginClass::getData(key)`
 Return data exported with the viewer if available.

+#### \[EXISTS\] `YourPLuginClass::staticData(key)`
+Return data from ``include.json`` together with other data such as the folder the plugin lives in.

 ### Global API
 Avoid touching directly any properties, attaching custom content to the DOM or inventing your own